BlossomDNS/register/README.md

-# thedev.id
+# LDP Project

 An identity for developers on the web.

-## What is thedev.id
+## What is LDP?

-**thedev.id** is a free identity for developers on the web.
+**x.lunes.host** is a free identity for developers on the web.
 This service offers a handy subdomain like `foo.thedev.id` or `bar.thedev.id` for use on your static sites via [CNAME record](https://en.wikipedia.org/wiki/CNAME_record).
 Fork, add subdomain and send a Pull Request.
 We will make it work.

 ## How to get one